 Here is a simple breakdown of what a release form should include.

 Underneath the header are the names of the two parties.
 In this case, it means the property owner and the production company (or producer if no production company is available).

 Some forms might include the date of the agreement’s signature.
 While including a date may not seem necessary at the time, we advise you to add it.
 There’s nothing wrong with a little added clarity and protection.

 This grants permission to enter the property and record.
 Then, list the dates required for the production.

 Remember to add a provision in case of a need to return to the location for reshoots down the road.
 Ensure to overestimate the time needed, just in case.

 Lists the specifics

-Furthermore, if the property owner asks specific parts of the location to remain untouched, add it in the location release form.
+Furthermore, if the property owner asks specific parts of the location to remain untouched, add them to the location release form.
 And for the filmmakers, if any location alterations will take place, make sure to get it in writing that alterations will happen, but everything will return to its original state by the end of the production time.

-After this, the location release form should state what the compensation is for the property owner, as well as when the owner will receive that compensation.
-Those are all the parts generally seen on a location release form.
-However, depending on the production, you might add more elements to the form.
+After this, the location release form should state what the compensation is for the property owner and when the owner will receive that compensation.

 Includes signatures at the end